Skip to content

 Why This Matters for FSI

-• SOX 302/404: Provides transaction-level authentication controls for internal control
+• SOX 302/404: Provides transaction-level authentication evidence supporting management assertions over internal controls for financial reporting

 Control Description